MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     PFV:P3SG:give:A3SG axe:A1SG
     'She gave me an axe'

 The use of Type II NI for this kind of possessor-raising is highly productive to the point of being ubiquitous in natural discourse.
-In practice, NI is only not used this way when the P argument is unable to be incorporated because it is modified more than minimally, animate, or focused, even though a construction without NI is always grammatical.
+In practice, NI is only not used this way when the P is unable to be incorporated because it is modified more than minimally, animate, or focused, even though a construction without NI is always grammatical.

     ??????? ??? ??? ???
     ???????            ???  ???    ???